Buffer Table Engine

 currentDatabase() or another constant expression that returns a string.

 num_layers – Parallelism layer.
 Physically, the table will be represented as

 Optional engine parameters:

-flush_bytes– Conditions for flushing data from the buffer, that will happen only in background (omitted or zero means no
+Conditions for flushing data from the buffer in the background (omitted or zero means no

 Data is flushed from the buffer and written to the destination table if all the